Highlights of a self-drive Icelandic adventure

 A good coat?
 Waterproof trousers?

 No!
 The first item that I would recommend is a re-usable sandwich bag.
-We saved A LOT of money and time by buying lunch items at supermarkets and making up pack lunches; sandwiches, crisps, fruit and cuppa soups thanks to also bringing a thermos flask and spork.
+We saved A LOT of money and time by buying lunch items at supermarkets and making up packed lunches; sandwiches, crisps, fruit and cuppa soups, thanks to also bringing a thermos flask and spork.
 These are the small items you don’t want to forget to help keep things more budget friendly.

 We didn’t even unpack the rucksack covers and waterproof trousers thanks to a week of amazing weather!